Skip to content

 The submitted proposals from all shortlisted artists will be reviewed by a selection panel at a time to be determined by Singleton Council.

-Singleton Council reserves the right to adjust the selection process due to unforeseen circumstances and/ or changing program requirements.
+Singleton Council reserves the right to adjust the selection process due to unforeseen circumstances and/or changing program requirements.

 EOI SELECTION PANEL

-This panel serves to assist in the selection of commissioned artists for the procurement and fabrication of public artIt will be comprised of council representatives and external members to ensure that all formal requirements are met, and that decisions are made inclusively.
+This panel serves to assist in the selection of commissioned artists for the procurement and fabrication of public art.
+It will be comprised of council representatives and external members toensure that all formal requirements are met, and that decisions are made inclusively.

 VISION

-Public Art will become an intrinsic part of Singleton’s identity, enriching tourism, and boosting the local economy.
+Public art will become an intrinsic part of Singleton’s identity, enriching tourism, and boosting the local economy.
 It will activate spaces and build landmarks that celebrate our creativity, heritage, and culture.

 SINGLETON LOCAL GOVERNMENT AREA (LGA) BACKGROUND AND VISION

 Council is committed and ambitious in its pursuit of quality arts infrastructure and strategic creative arts programming.
-We will actively seek opportunities to integrate creativity into many aspects of community life and encourage community members and visitors to participate and be engaged.

 NSWGov_Waratah_Primary_WHITE